UCSC-VLAA/vllm-safety-benchmark/README.md

 ```

 ## Acknowledgement
-We thank Center for AI Safety (CAIS) for supporting our computing needs.
+This work is partially supported by a gift from Open Philanthropy.
+We thank Center for AI Safety for supporting our computing needs.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.